iclcv/icl/manual/modules/core.rst

 All color conversion methods can be statically performed using a global lookup table for the color conversion.
-This is done by calling **core::createLUT** with the to-be-accelerated source and destination format. **We do not recommend to use this features because it usually makes the color conversion significantly slower**
+This is done by calling :icl:`core::createLUT` with the to-be-accelerated source and destination format. **We do not recommend to use this features because it usually makes the color conversion significantly slower**